-Definition:
+Definition

-- The focal point of this iterative innovation process is the "Leapfrogging Innovation Session" - a custom-designed, unconventional one-day meeting with external experts, followed by a one-day synthesis and action planning session - Thought Leaders are forward-looking provocateurs - experts in their respective fields: specialist practitioners, executives, potential partners, industry analysts/ observers, academics, venture capitalists, entrepreneurs, consultants and "cultural creatives"
+- The focal point of this iterative innovation process is the "Thought Leader Session" - a customdesigned, unconventional one-day meeting with external experts, followed by a one-day synthesis and action planning session - Thought Leaders are forward-looking provocateurs - experts in their respective fields: specialist practitioners, executives, potential partners, industry analysts/observers, academics, venture capitalists, entrepreneurs, consultants and "cultural creatives"

-Goals:
+Goals

-- To identify strategic opportunities, growth platforms and product/service concepts - by understanding emerging trends; consumer insights; best practices; convergence of technologies and markets; blurring business boundaries; and seeking "white spaces" - To stimulate "stretch" thinking and to envision entirely new possibilities - To ensure that short-term actions are anchored to longterm vision - To create shared understanding and alignment among key stakeholders - to accelerate prioritization/decision-making and facilitate cross-functional support for implementation trends; to foster new business partnerships; to create momentum around a stalled initiative; or to build internal alignment that accelerates decision-making and facilitates implementation.
+- To identify strategic opportunities, growth platforms and product/service concepts - by understanding emerging trends; consumer insights; best practices; convergence of technologies and markets; blurring business boundaries; and seeking "white spaces" - To stimulate "stretch" thinking and to envision entirely new possibilities - To ensure that short-term actions are anchored to long-term vision - To create shared understanding and alignment among key stakeholders - to accelerate prioritization/decision-making and facilitate crossfunctional support for implementation meeting.
+The session involves the Thought Leaders and key stakeholders from the company.
+Bringing them all together at once is significantly more effective than sequential, one-on-one interactions with because it exploits the interactions between all participants, and delivers new insights and a common experience for the company stakeholders.
+Inspiration comes when the Thought Leaders vociferously debate their different views on the future, and when they identify connections and opportunities at the intersections of their respective worlds.
+The session consists of a fast-paced series of non-traditional interactions that enable Thought Leaders and the innovation team to quickly move beyond static thinking and to take a future-oriented perspective that identifies breakthrough possibilities.

-Format:
+Format